mgard/epater/README.md

 ## Usage

-First ensure that you have installed all the required dependencies (see below) and clone the repository.
-Then, generate the i18n resource files:
+First ensure that you have installed all the required dependencies:

+    pip install -r requirements.txt

+Once the repository is cloned, generate the i18n resource files:

     python utils/po2mo.py